The Best Grilled Lemon Chicken

 - Add chicken and squish the bag around to evenly coat the chicken.

-- Let it marinade, chilled, for at least an hour, or up to 24 hours.
+- Let it marinade, chilled, for at least 2 hours, or up to 24 hours.

 - Preheat BBQ grill to medium-high heat.
 Grill chicken, flipping once, for about 10 minutes or until juices run clear and chicken is cooked through.